 You can always ask for more time if you feel that you can't make a decision when your treatment is first explained to you.

 You are also free to choose not to have the treatment.
-The staff can explain what may happen if you don’t have it.
-It’s essential to tell a doctor, a radiographer or the nurse in charge, so they can record your decision in your medical notes.
-You don’t have to give a reason for not wanting treatment, but it can help to let the staff know your concerns so they can give you the best advice.
+The staff can explain what may happen if you do not have it.
+It is essential to tell a doctor or the nurse in charge, so they can record your decision in your medical notes.
+You do not have to give a reason for not wanting treatment, but it can help to let the staff know your concerns so they can give you the best advice.